Loading image...Kiro

 • Monitor usage – Track how different models affect your plan consumption

-• Experiment – Try both models for similar tasks to compare results
+• Experiment – Try different models for similar tasks to compare results

 • Plan accordingly – Factor model choice into your tier selection